Rkthompson/new-user-auto-setup/README.rst

 ----------

 NewUserRequest:
-- The selection of values submitted my management to create a new user.
+- The selection of values submitted by management to create a new user.

 UserAccount:
 - Everything (data) that’s contained in a user account in AD, Office365, and